Symmetries of order four on K3 surfaces: contains a curve of genus

 \begin{lemma} $k\leq r+m-8$,\ $l-m=2a$. \end{lemma} \begin{proof} The curves $C,\ E_i,\ F_i\cup F'_i,\ G_i$ are $\sigma$-invariant and are orthogonal to each other, thus their classes in $\Pic(X)$ give independent elements in $S(\sigma)$.
 Then $r=\rank (S(\sigma))\geq 1+k+a+n/2$ and this gives the inequality.
 An easy computation shows that

 On the other hand, by Proposition \ref{rel4} and topological Lefschetz fixed point formula applied to $\sigma^2$:

 Comparing these equalities, we obtain the statement. \end{proof}

 \begin{theorem} Let $X$ be a K3 surface and $\sigma$ be a purely non-symplectic automorphism of order four on it such that $\Pic(X)=S(\sigma^2)$.
 If $\Fix(\sigma)$ contains a curve of genus $g> 1$ then the invariants associated to $\sigma$ are as in Table \ref{g>1}.
+All cases in the Table do exist, see Example \ref{quartic} and Example \ref{hyp}.